lit/lit/packages/lit-virtualizer/README.md

 Type: `Array<T>`

-A list of items to display via the renderItem function.
-The type of the items should match the first argument of the renderItem function.
+An array of items (JavaScript values, typically objects) representing the child elements of the virtualizer.

+The types of values you use to represent your items are entirely up to you, as long as your `renderItem` function can transform each value into a child element.

 ### `renderItem` property

 Type: `(item: T, index?: number) => TemplateResult`

 A function that returns a Lit `TemplateResult`.
-It will be used to generate the DOM for each item in the virtual list.
+It will be used to generate a child element for each item in the `items` array.

 ### `scroller` attribute / property